akp-development-17/Weather-App/README.md

 A weather application is developed with the help of HTML, CSS, JavaScript, API.
 This Project is all about displaying the weather details like

-Temperature
+`Temperature ,
-Maximum and Minimum Temperature
+Maximum and Minimum Temperature ,
-Precipitation percentage
+Precipitation percentage ,
-Humidity Percentage
+Humidity Percentage ,
-Wind Speed
+Wind Speed ,
-Wind degrees
+Wind degrees ,
-Sunrise and sunset
+Sunrise and sunset`

 It solves the problem that if someone searches for temperature/ weather details he may/may not get all the details at one place.
 The vision of this project is to solve this problem by providing all the details at one place.